KABOSScodes/apm_projects/README.md

 *Note:* The environment file is provided for convenience but may occasionally lag behind the current environment, as updates are made continuously throughout the project.
 If you encounter missing packages, installing them manually post envrionment activation with conda or pip should resolve the issue.

 Additionally, it should be noted that the repository is currently structured with relative paths.
-For smooth execution of notebooks, ensure the working directory remains the project root when running Jupyter.
+For smooth execution of notebooks, ensure the working directory remains the specific notebook folder of interest when running jupyter.

 ## Repository Structure